Turmeric vs Kojic Acid vs Tranexamic Acid: Which Is Best for Stubborn Dark Spots?

 Which ingredient causes the least irritation?

-Turmeric causes the least irritation due to its natural anti-inflammatory properties.
-It actually soothes skin while brightening.
+Turmeric causes the least irritation due to its natural soothing properties.
+It actually calms skin while brightening.

 Research & References